Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-2/ch4-unity-robotics-visualization.md

 # Chapter 4: Unity Robotics Visualization

-## Summary
-This chapter covers Unity's role in robotics visualization, including the Unity Robotics Hub, ROS# integration, and how to create high-fidelity visualizations for humanoid robots.

 ## Learning Objectives
 By the end of this chapter, you will be able to: